Should You Increase Your Credit Limit? Here Are the Pros and Cons

 The potential downsides, mainly the risk of a hard inquiry or the temptation to overspend, are manageable as long as you go in with a clear strategy.

-If you're also looking to build credit from the ground up or add positive payment history to your credit report, Kikoff makes it easy to get started with no hard credit check required.
+If you're also looking to monitor your credit or add positive payment history to your credit report, Kikoff makes it easy to get started with no hard credit check required.

 Frequently Asked Questions